LLDB mainline

 Definition FileSpec.cpp:259

-void Resolve(llvm::SmallVectorImpl< char > &path)
+void Resolve(llvm::SmallVectorImpl< char > &path, bool force_make_absolute=false)

 Resolve path to make it canonical.